Frequently Asked Questions

 Do I need to stay in the building during the assessment?

-The Assessor will speak to you prior to the assessment, you are then free to go or you may wait in our Family/Whanau room.
+The Assessor will speak to you prior to the assessment, you are then free to wait in our Family/Whanau room.
 Guest wifi is available.

 How old does my child need to be to be diagnosed with an SLD?